Reading a NetCDF file with Python, Matlab and R

 % About a variable or a group

-% Get information about a netcdf file info = ncinfo(file_name) % About a variable var_info = ncinfo(file_name, var_name) % About a group gr_info = ncinfo(file_name, group_name) % Read data from a vraiable of a netcdf file data = ncread(file_name, var_name); % Or % data = ncread(file_name, var_name, start, count, stride) % Read attribute attr = ncreadatt(file_name, '/', 'creation_date') var_attr = ncreadatt(file_name, var_name, 'add_offset') gr_attr = ncreadatt(file_name, group_name, 'description')
+% Get information about a netcdf file info = ncinfo(file_name) % About a variable var_info = ncinfo(file_name, var_name) % About a group gr_info = ncinfo(file_name, group_name) % Read data from a vraiable of a netcdf file data = ncread(file_name, var_name); % Or % data = ncread(file_name, var_name, start, count, stride) % Read attribute var_attr = ncreadatt(file_name, var_name, 'units')

 R